circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 If you are authenticating as the wrong user, you can probably resolve this by offering a different SSH key with `ssh -i`.
 See the next section if you need a hand figuring out which key is being offered.

+The user that triggered the rerun is the user that is required to authenticate.
+You will need to make sure that your username is in the 'Enable SSH' step.

 ### Ensure the correct key is offered to CircleCI
 {: #ensure-the-correct-key-is-offered-to-circleci }